 Construction workers are at very high-risk for injuries, and the construction industry accounts for more worker fatalities than virtually any other field.
 Construction sites present workers with constant hazards, through the use of heavy machinery, navigating scaffolding, working at heights or adjacent to pits or trenches, and through the simple accumulation of loose materials on site.
 Because of the ever-present danger, the construction industry is highly regulated to facilitate worker safety.
 And while taking the proper steps to identify and address potential safety hazards greatly reduces those risks, accidents still happen on a regular basis at construction sites, often causing devastating injuries or death.
-An experienced attorney can help determine why the accident occurred and who is responsible.
+An experienced attorney, like the construction accident lawyers New Jersey relies on from Davis and Brusca, LLC, can help determine why the accident occurred and who is responsible.

 The Occupational Safety and Health Administration (OSHA) has identified four types of preventable construction accidents – often referred to as the Fatal Four – which are amongst the most hazardous situations for construction workers.
 They are:

 Working on a roof, scaffolding, ladder, or other raised surface puts a person at risk of more severe injury if they should fall.
 Workers may not be aware of hazards such as electrical cords or misplaced tools that cause them to lose their balance.
 Where the worker is 6 feet or more above the ground, OSHA requires fall protection be in place to protect the worker.
 Failure to follow these requirements is often the result of devastating injuries.